JDonnellyCodeInstitute/weather/README.md

     - The main tool for the user is the search bar and search button.
 They can input a location, as the placeholder text suggests, and search by clicking the button or by hitting enter.
 A method is called to add their input to the API call that requests the weather data as a JSON.
 If they search for something that is not a recognised location they will receive an alert stating "Location not found.
 Please enter a valid location."
     - Upon a successful search the user will see an image relevant to the weather condition stipulated in the JSON, the temperature, the humidity and the windspeed.
     - The user can hover over the icons for search, weather condition, humidity and windspeed and a string of additional information will appear on screen.
+    - The user can click on any of the data pieces/ icons to get some alternate information.
     - There is a visually appealing background image of the sky.

 - __The Structure Plane__